Recovery of Future Data via Convolution Nuclear Norm Minimization: Analysis and Algorithms

 where $\lambda>0$ is a parameter.
-Since $\mathrm{DFT}_{\ell_1}$ is a special case of CNNM, the solution to~\eqref{eq:tc:dftl1} can be determined by finding a solution to~\eqref{eq:cnnm:noisy2} with $k_j=m_j,\forall{}j$.
+Due to the connection given in~\eqref{eq:dftnucconn}, the solution to~\eqref{eq:tc:dftl1} can be determined by finding a solution to~\eqref{eq:cnnm:noisy2} with $k_j=m_j,\forall{}j$.
 Yet, for the sake of efficiency, it is better to implement a specialized algorithm that can utilize the advantage of DFT.

-Notice, that the problem in~\eqref{eq:tc:dftl1} is solved in a similar way to the CNNM problem~\eqref{eq:cnnm:noisy2}.
-The main difference happens in updating $Z$ and $L$.
-While fixing the other variables and updating $Z$, one needs to solve the following convex problem:
+Generally, the problem in~\eqref{eq:tc:dftl1} is solved in a similar way to the CNNM problem~\eqref{eq:cnnm:noisy2}.
+The main difference happens in updating $\mathbf{Z}$ and $\mathbf{L}$.
+While fixing the other variables and updating $\mathbf{Z}$, one needs to solve the following convex problem:

-Note here that the variable $Z$ is of complex-valued, and thus one needs to invoke Lemma 4.1 of~\cite{tpami_2013_lrr} to obtain a closed-form solution; namely,
+Note here that the variable $\mathbf{Z}$ is of complex-valued, and thus one needs to invoke Lemma 4.1 of~\cite{tpami_2013_lrr} to obtain a closed-form solution; namely,

-where $h_{\alpha}(\cdot)$, a mapping parameterized by $\alpha>0$, is an entry-wise shrinkage operator given by
+where $f_{\alpha}(\cdot)$, a mapping parameterized by $\alpha>0$, is an entry-wise shrinkage operator given by

-While fixing the others, the variable $L$ is updated via
+While fixing the others, the variable $\mathbf{L}$ is updated via